cstoehr/laravel-database-logger/README.md

 # laravel-database-logger
-a package to can log into the database
+a package that makes u able to log into database